eggsy/website/README.md

 ### ❓ What has changed?

+> In (package.json) version 5.0.0, in addition to latest changes, I made lots of layout changes and added more pages such as Songs and did some improvements on all the pages.
+Changed some components design and added paddings all over so it doesn't look weird with the titles.

 > In (package.json) version 4.5.0, I changed almost every dark colors and reworked on the whole project fixing some type issues, typos in blog posts, design and structure of the files.
 I created separate pages for Repositories, Contact and Goals.

 > In (package.json) version 4.0.0, I've worked on each page and component to make them compatible with [Vite](https://vitejs.dev/), which is an upcoming and blazing fast tool for Nuxt!
 You'll feel the difference!